michaelmusty/.dotfiles/README.markdown

 management.
 Most of these boil down to exporting variables appropriate to the system and the software it has available.

-Configuration that should be sourced for all POSIX-fearing shells is kept in `~/.shrc`, with subscripts read from `~/.shrc.d`.
+Configuration that should be sourced for all POSIX-fearing interactive shells is kept in `~/.shrc`, with subscripts read from `~/.shrc.d`.
+There's a shim in `~/.shinit` to act as `ENV`.

 I make an effort to target POSIX for my functions and scripts where I can, but Bash is my interactive shell of choice.
 My `.bash_profile` calls `.profile`,